UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 6
 ```

-We could also do the same thing using this notation but, it’s not
+We could also do the same thing using this notation, but it’s not
 recommended.

 ``` python